clayton-halim/cs246e-notes/Notes/problem_15.md

 };
 ```

-- Partially consturcted vector - destructor will not run
+- Partially constructed vector - destructor will not run
     - Broken invariant
 - **Note:** if `operator new` throws - nothing has been allocated
     - No problem - strong guarantee